Azure/azure-policy/README.md

 # Azure Policy Support

-Support for Azure Policy has transitioned to standard Azure support channels.
-This repository will no longer be monitored for support requests.
-Issues filed here are only to report specific problems with the samples published here.
+Support for Azure Policy has transitioned to standard Azure support channels so this repository will no longer be monitored for support requests.
+Issues opened here are only to report specific problems with the samples published in this repository.
 Any other issues will be closed with a pointer to this notice.
 Check [**here**](#getting-support) for information about getting support for Azure Policy.

 # Azure Policy Known Issues